Modern Slavery Statement

 - prevent any form of discrimination based upon any distinction such as race, gender, age, ethnicity, political opinion and origin.

 In addition, the Company encourages employees to report and/or raise concerns internally to the compliance team and to disclose information which the individuals believe highlights or could indicate illegality, unethical behaviour or other serious wrongdoing, including any instances or suspicions of modern slavery.
-This is reinforced by the availability of an independent whistleblowing tool for employees to use if they are not comfortable raising concerns internally.
+This is reinforced by the availability of an independent whistleblowing tool for employees and suppliers to use if they are not comfortable raising concerns internally.

 DUE DILIGENCE AND MANAGEMENT OF MODERN SLAVERY RISK

-Elis UK Limited supports the implementation of the Group policy with its suppliers by carrying out audits, either through the Parent Company or with the help of an independent audit company.
+Elis UK Limited supports the implementation of the Group policy with its suppliers by carrying out audits, either through the Group or with the help of an independent audit company.
 These audits are intended to check that business partners are properly applying the Group’s ethics principles.

 Internal processes are complemented by QIMA, an external expert assurance provider, which provides screening and ongoing audit of compliance.
 It reports compliance levels and alerts the Company to any areas requiring improvement.